Boss to Coach Conversation 4 of 5

 Sometimes our strengths can aid our development.
 Sometimes they can hinder and be problematic for us and others.
 It is important to note, our strength themes don’t manage us, we manage them.
 Strength themes don’t make people bad or terrible.
 Each person must decide if they will be a theme poster child or a theme problem child.

-Review the balcony (a strength that is good for me and good for you) and basement guide (when a strength theme can cause trouble for you and others) for your top 5 strengths and answer the questions
+Review the help (a strength that is good for me and good for you) and hinder guide (when a strength theme can cause trouble for you and others) for your top 5 strengths and answer the questions

 Does the use of a strength theme ever undermine your opportunity to thrive in your roles and relationships?
 Have you ever received negative feedback related to one of your themes?

-If you answered “yes” then think about how you might leverage or “dial up” one of you other strength themes to manage this better?
+If you answered “yes” then think about how you might leverage or “dial up” one of your other strength themes to manage this better?

 Step Five Identify a development area